-When two or more persons mutually participate in use of force or physical violence. • • • • • Lower-level fights (involving two or more people as aggressors) including pushing, shoving, or altercations that STOP on verbal command.
-Not available as an option • • Not available as an option Not available as an option Higher level fights, including but not limited to hitting, punching, slapping, grabbing, pulling, body slamming, tripping, kicking, and pinching.
+When two or more persons mutually participate in use of force or physical violence. • • • • • Lower level fights - only applicable for grades K-5 Fights(involving two or more people as aggressors) including pushing, shoving, or altercations that STOP on verbal command. • • • Not available as an option Not available as an option Grades 6-12 Fights(involving two or more people as aggressors) including pushing, shoving, or altercations that STOP on verbal command.
+Not available as an option Not available as an option Not available as an option • Not available as an option Fights, including but not limited to hitting, punching, slapping, grabbing, pulling, body slamming, tripping, kicking, and pinching.
 These altercations DO NOT STOP after repeated (requesting multiple times) verbal commands by school personnel.
-Not available as an option Not available as an option Not available as an option • • HARASSMENT A person commits harassment if he or she: frightens, intimidates, or causes emotional distress to another person by communicating to • • • Not available as an option Not available as an option that person a threat.
-Makes another person reasonably fear receiving physical contact or harm by using coarse language that would offend an average person.
+Not available as an option Not available as an option Not available as an option Not available as an option • HARASSMENT 1 1 1 1 1

+A person commits harassment if he or she: frightens, intimidates, or causes emotional distress to another person by communicating to that person a threat. • • • Not available as an option Not available as an option Makes another person reasonably fear receiving physical contact or harm by using coarse language that would offend an average person.
 Intentionally frightens, intimidates, or causes emotional distress to another person by making an anonymous telephone call or sending any type of electronic communication.
-Without good cause, commits any other act for the purpose of frightening, intimidating, or causing emotional distress to another person, and in doing so causes the other person to feel frightened, intimidated, or emotionally distressed (the victim's response to the act must be reasonable for a person of that age).
+Without good cause, commits any other act for the purpose of frightening, intimidating, or causing emotional distress to another person, and in doing so causes the other person to feel frightened, intimidated, or emotionally distressed (the victim's response to the act must be reasonable for a person of that age)